 You will need to remove the side shoots of certain varieties, which involves removing the new shoots growing between the leaf and stem ensuring that all the plants energy goes into growing its main stem.
 Once the plant has reached a desired height you will need to remove the growing tip.
 You can find videos on how to do this here.

-Yes you can grow tomatoes outside, however you will have to be aware of issues which are largely absent when growing in a greenhouse.
-Tomatoes grown outside will need protecting from the elements and will need close monitoring for under/over watering.
+Yes you can cultivate tomatoes outside, however you will have to be aware of issues which are largely absent when cultivating in a greenhouse.
+Tomatoes cultivated outside will need protecting from the elements and will need close monitoring for under/over watering.
 Do not plant tomatoes outside until night temperatures are above 10 degrees.
 Tomatoes will be slow to ripen outside as the will need heat and light.

-A conservatory is the ideal place to grow tomatoes, particularly if you don’t have access to a greenhouse as you can easily control the growing conditions of your plant.
+A conservatory is the ideal place to cultivate tomatoes, particularly if you don’t have access to a greenhouse as you can easily control the growing conditions of your plant.
 The main issue you could have is with erratic watering as this will stress the plant and could then lead to fungal attacks.
 Self-watering kits such as the Quadgrow will eliminate this problem.

 Tomatoes suffer from much the same pests as any other plant, however the most common would be aphids.
 Aphids will gather around new shoots or young leaves and you will commonly see a curling of the leaf as the aphid sucks on the sap.
 They can be controlled with a pesticide or by introducing a natural predator such as ladybirds.

 Blossom end rot is a dark circular patch around 1cm in diameter at the base of the fruit.
 This is not caused by a pest or disease, instead it is due to a lack of calcium usually due to a poor watering regime.